About the Victorian Healthcare Experience Survey Program

 The Victorian Health Experience Survey (VHES) program collects, analyses and reports feedback from recent users of Victorian public health services about their experience of care.
 This feedback is reported to Victorian public health services to inform local quality improvement initiatives and support a patient-centred approach to healthcare delivery.

-Since 2014 the VHES program has been administered by Ipsos on behalf of VAHI and the Department of Health and Human Services.
+Since 2014 the VHES program has been administered by Ipsos on behalf of VAHI and the Department of Health.

 Approach to Market

 VAHI is undertaking an approach to market to appoint a provider to administer the Victorian Healthcare Experience Survey (VHES) program from 2021.